Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

 * Javascript

- There was only a very small amount of javascript for the navigation menu function on smaller devices.
-There where no Libraries frameworks used.
+ There is only a very small amount of javascript for the navigation menu function on smaller devices.
+There where no Libraries or frameworks used.

 *  Vanilla CSS

-  I did not use any CSS frameworks in this project as I felt it would be a great learning opportunity.
+  I did not use any CSS libraries or frameworks in this project as I felt it would be a great learning opportunity to use vanilla CSS.
-  This provided me with a better understanding off CSS and all it has to offer.
+  This provided me with a greater understanding off CSS and all it has to offer.

   * SCSS

-  I wanted to use a file structuring method rather than one main CSS file & to try to introduce modular components to the site.
-Although I mainly just wrote CSS it
- was great to learn about sass and its benefits.
+  I wanted to use a file structuring method rather than one main CSS file & to try to introduce modular CSS components to the site.
+Although I mainly just wrote CSS it was great to learn about sass and its benefits.

  * Google Fonts

-  I used one font imported from google fonts and one other to use locally that I downloaded from google fonts & converted into a smaller file size.
-I think that may have been unnecessary as it may have loaded faster from Google CDN.
+  I used one imported font from google fonts and one other to use locally that I downloaded from google fonts & converted into a smaller file size.
+I think that may have been unnecessary as it would have been easier to use google CDN alone.
  <hr>

 # Testing

-  My main testing was done using Firefox developer edition browser using visual studio code as I think Firefox offers great features for CSS & specifically when using CSS grid.
+  My main testing was done using Firefox developer edition browser & visual studio code editor as I think Firefox offers great features for CSS & specifically when using CSS grid.
 I also tested across different browsers such as chrome & safari to see if there were any issues, the only ones I came across was when I was using safari on my mobile.
+Such as, on the main page, cards are set to hover but the function does not work well on safari mobile.

   I used visual studio code with 4 plugins to help with development.